Fuerte de la Concepcion y del Triunfo: Construction

 1754 was known back then as a time of great suffering for the people living in coastal towns and villages in southern Luzon, Visayas and Mindanao.
 Marauding pirates would appear, with no warning, and would burn the houses, crops, and carry away as many of the people as they could catch in order to be sold as slaves in Maguindanao, Sulu, Borneo or Indonesia.
 This problem led to the creation of a flotilla by the Spanish government, and a Spanish Jesuit missionary, Father José Ducos, was appointed as its commander in order to counter this scourge.
 After several victorious battles and when some peace was restored, it was decided to construct a stone fort at the mouth of Panguil Bay as a form of protection against future attacks.

 Construction of the fortress soon began in 1756.
 However, due to limited money for the payment of workers and transport of materials, the fort took a long time to finish.
 The fort also served as shelter for the ships of the Spanish fleet during that time.

 Because of the fort's benefit to the town, Misamis became the most important town in Northern Mindanao in the 18th and early 19th centuries.
 Misamis was then made the capital of the District of Misamis when Mindanao was originally divided into five districts, until during the 1870s when the seat of government was transferred to Cagayan de Oro.

 Naming of the fort

 Father Ducos belonged to a society that had a special devotion to the Blessed Virgin Mary, under her title of the Immaculate Conception.
 The fort and the town was therefore put under her patronage, which led to the fort being officially called Fuerte de la Concepción y del Triunfo.

-The "Triunfo" (Triumph) was the name of the leading vessel in the battles that cleared the harbor of Misamis and Panguil Bay of pirates.
-It was named in honor of the "Triunfo de la Cruz", the decisive battle in which the united Christian armies of Spain defeated the Moors at Las Navas de Tolosa in the year 1212.
-In thanksgiving for that victory, the Spaniards celebrated a special feast on July 16 called Triunfo de la Cruz (Triumph of the Cross).
+The name "Triunfo" (Triumph) comes from the leading vessel in battles that cleared the harbor of Misamis and Panguil Bay of pirates.
+It was named in honor of the Triunfo de la Cruz, the decisive battle of the Reconquista in which united Christian armies defeated the Moors at Las Navas de Tolosa in 1212.
+In thanksgiving for that victory, the Spaniards celebrated a special feast for the Triumph of the Cross on July 16 in the Mozarabic Rite.